James Peck (pacifist): Anti-Nuclear Movement: 1970s-80s

 On April 28, 1980, Peck marched with 1,200 demonstrators to the Pentagon, where he and nearly 600 others were arrested for blocking the entrances of the building, including Daniel Ellsberg, Dr. Benjamin Spock, David McReynolds and Grace Paley.
-Peck also took part in the largest antinuclear rally held in NYC on June 12, 1982.
+Peck also took part in the largest antinuclear rally held in New York City on June 12, 1982.
 With one million people in attendance, it marked the single largest demonstration in the country for any cause.
-The rally marked the peak of antinuclear movement and led to dramatic changes in the political realm.
+The rally marked the peak of antinuclear movement, and led to dramatic changes in the political realm.

 Following the largest rally in history, a massive civil disobedience campaign was set for June 14 at the UN.
 That day over 1,600 persons were arrested for blocking the entrances of the five nations possessing nuclear weapons, making it the single largest arrest in the city's history.
 Peck was part of the first group arrested that day outside the U.S. Mission to the U.N.
 This was possibly Peck's last arrest in his life, having been arrested nearly 60 times overall.